 Volker, texts Giuliani and says he will connect him with “Andrey Yermak, who is very close” to Zelensky.
 Volker suggests a three-way call between them the following Monday.
 The Wall Street Journal reported that after the call, according to a text message it was shown by Giuliani, Yermak told Giuliani that he was “sure things will move quickly from today onwards and we will be able to take this relationship to a new level.”

-July 25 – Trump calls Ukrainian President Zelensky.
-Secretary of State Mike Pompeo is one of the U.S. officials listening in on the call.
+On the same day, Trump calls Ukrainian President Zelensky.
+Secretary of State Pompeo is one of the U.S. officials listening in on the call.
 In a statement, Ukraine’s office of the president says Trump expressed hope that Ukraine can “complete investigation of corruption cases, which inhibited the interaction between Ukraine and the USA.”
 The White House does not issue a statement on the call.
 (Two months later, under pressure from House Democrats, the White House released a memo of the call in which Trump asked Zelensky to open up a corruption investigation of Joe and Hunter Biden, and to look into CrowdStrike, a cybersecurity firm the Democratic National Committee hired after its server was hacked during the 2016 election.
 CrowdStrike determined that Russia was behind the cyberattack.
 See the Sept.
 25 entry.)

 Before Trump calls Zelensky, U.S. Special Representative for Ukraine Negotiations Kurt Volker tells Andrey Yermak, a Zelensky aide, in a text message: “Heard from White House – assuming President Z convinces trump he will investigate/’get to the bottom of what happened’ in 2016, we will nail down date for visit to Washington.”